Top Fall Fun in the Twin Cities: A Family Guide

 Girls showing their $2 wooden coins at a fall farmers market

 Enjoying the changing fall leaves in the Twin Cities can be blink-and-you’ll-miss-them quick.
 With only a narrow window of time to enjoy them, it’s time to plan ahead for a Fall Color Tour.
-We’ve rounded up ten places – by way of water, rails or hike – you can bring your family to enjoy the beautiful fall foliage.
+We’ve rounded up ten places – by way of water, rails or hiking trails – you can bring your family to enjoy the beautiful fall foliage.
+Fall is a perfect time to explore the Mississippi River, take a family hike or a fun day trip along a scenic drive.

 Bring It Home: Don’t forget to jump in a pile of leaves in your backyard, too!